124 teachers have become the first in Scotland to achieve a qualification in the widely acclaimed ‘growth mindset’ approach to education.

 “It’s helping the children believe that mistakes are good, that’s how we learn.
 If we get everything right first time, we’re not really learning anything.
 We showed them videos on the neuroscience behind growth mindset and they’re really bought into it now.”

-“What’s even more exciting is that this group of graduates will be the first of many – we expect more than 100 more teachers to achieve the qualification before the end of this year.
+“What’s even more exciting is that this group of graduates will be the first of many – we expect many more teachers to achieve the qualification.
 By supporting the development of positive learning environments across Scotland using growth mindset, it’s a huge step towards fulfilling our charitable purpose of empowering more young people in Scotland with confidence and resilience.”

 One of the graduates, Kiara Mayne from Isobel Mair School, East Renfrewshire, said: “I feel very fortunate that I was able to complete this course as it was an excellent opportunity and I learned a lot which will benefit me in my teaching practice.
 I thoroughly enjoyed the online learning experience.”